Tanu Weds Manu Returns: Box office

 Tanu Weds Manu Returns earned ₹380 million in its opening weekend in India, for a worldwide gross of ₹650 million.
 Trade analysts reported that the film took in the biggest opening weekend collections for a Bollywood film that year, and also recovered its production budget in the first three days.
 The film earned ₹85 million on its first Monday.
 It earned ₹975 million after its second weekend.
 The film earned ₹458 million in its second week in India for a two-week domestic total of ₹1.15 billion.

-Tanu Weds Manu Returns holds the record for the highest first week earner ever for a female driven film in India with a collection of over ₹69 crore in its opening week.
-Additionally, it held the record for the highest single day earner ever for a female driven film in India with a collection of ₹15.85 crore on Sunday; and by earning ₹38.10 crore in its opening weekend the film also broke the record for the highest opening weekend collections for a women-centric film in India previously held by Priyanka Chopra's Mary Kom.
-However, both these records were later beaten by Ranaut's own 2019 film, Manikarnika: The Queen of Jhansi.
-On 2 June 2015, Tanu Weds Manu Returns became the first Indian women-centric film to enter the ₹100 crore club.
+The film earned ₹38.10 crore in its opening weekend and broke the record for the highest opening weekend collections for a women-centric film in India previously held by Priyanka Chopra's Mary Kom.
+However, the record was later surpassed by Ranaut's own 2019 film, Manikarnika: The Queen of Jhansi.
+Additionally, the film earned ₹70.02 crore in its opening week which is the second-highest opening week collection for a female centric film in India behind The Kerala Story (2023).
+On 2 June 2015, Tanu Weds Manu Returns became the first Indian female-lead film to enter the ₹100 crore club.